uccser/cs-field-guide/csfieldguide/chapters/content/en/complexity-and-tractability/sections/the-travelling-salesman-problem.md

 How is this related to permutation sort, and factorials?
 How long would it take to calculate the shortest route in your map, assuming the computer can check 1 billion (1,000,000,000) possible routes per second?
 What can you conclude about the cost of this algorithm?
-Would this be a good way for the cray fisher to decide which path to take?
+Would this be a good way for the crayfisher to decide which path to take?

 {comment I have considered getting them to pick a random number between 50 - 100, and to do the calculation for that as well, to increase personalisation.
 Although would this be too much work to expect of them to have to do this calculation twice?
 I really think it’d be best to do this though.}